6 Qualities To Look For In A Maryland Medical Malpractice Lawyer

 Should you accept the first offer of compensation?

-One of the more common tactics used by insurance companies that defend negligent medical providers, is to calculate what the stand to lose very early on in the case.
+One of the more common tactics used by insurance companies that defend negligent medical providers is to calculate what they stand to lose very early on in the case.
 With this number in mind, they may offer a quick settlement that is much lower in the hopes the number is still attractive enough for you to accept.

 This is because they know that in the long term, they may have to pay out a lot more, and once you have accepted the settlement, you forgo the right to pursue any further compensation relating to that incident.